epidemicz/juggler/misc/perf/analysis.md

 # performance analysis

+## redis tests

+All tests run for 10s.

+1. Pure redis LPUSH and BRPOP in 2 separate goroutines and static string payload:
+    `push: 183200, pop: 183200`
+2. Same, marshal a CallPayload on push:
+    `push: 142209, pop: 142209`
+3. Same, unmarshal in a CallPayload on pop:
+    `push: 129928, pop: 129928`
+4. With callOrResScript with TTL on push:
+    `push: 102679, pop: 102679`
+5. With delAndPTTLScript on pop:
+    `push: 102259, pop: 63886`
+6. juggler-direct-call test with 100 listener goroutines on results, 100 workers on callees, log redirected to /dev/null:
+    `calls: 25540, results: 25540, timeout: 1s`

+## DO load tests

 On the smallest DO droplet (512mb), a single callee with a single goroutine comfortably serves 500 RPC calls per second:

 ```